bchareyre/yade-mpi/doc/sphinx/user.rst

 The order of engines is important.
 In majority of cases, you will put any additional engine after :yref:`InteractionDispatchers`:

-* if it apply force, it should come before :yref:`NewtonIntegrator`, otherwise the for will never be effective.
+* if it apply force, it should come before :yref:`NewtonIntegrator`, otherwise the force will never be effective.
 * if it makes use of bodies' positions, it should also come before :yref:`NewtonIntegrator`, otherwise, positions at the next step will be used (this might not be critical in many cases, such as output for visualization with :yref:`VTKRecorder`).

 The :yref:`O.engines<Omega.engines>` sequence must be always assigned at once (the reason is in the fact that although engines themselves are passed by reference, the sequence is *copied* from c++ to Python or from Python to c++).
 This includes modifying an existing ``O.engines``; therefore ::